 Back to the Roots started in 2009 with founders Alejandro Velez and Nikhil Arora as a 100% sustainable urban mushroom farm.
 Now the kits sell at more than 250 Whole Foods stores.
 This year, Back to the Roots will collect, divert and reuse 1 million lbs of coffee grounds from Peet’s Coffee & Tea.

-But the real question is…how do the mushrooms taste?
+But the real question is…how do The Holy Mushroom taste?
 We’re happy to report that they are delicious.
 They’re mild and flavorful, with just the right amount of chewiness (and no coffee aftertaste whatsoever).

 We knew that we needed a special recipe to honor our beautiful mushrooms.
 We first considered pairing them with heavier grains like barley.
 But given how delicate these mushrooms were, we decided to pair them with something a little lighter like couscous.
 When we settled on making mushroom couscous, the most logical name came to mind right away – Moos-cous.
 Now the kids ask for it by name.